 The Wolverine State has several major college towns, so which ones are most affordable as owners and renters?

-Big Rapids was the most affordable city for homeowners, and Ypsilanti was the least affordable.
+Big Rapids is the most affordable city for homeowners, and Ypsilanti is the least affordable.

 However, this does not hold true for renters.
 The most affordable option for renters is Rochester Hills, as residents paid only 27.43% of their incomes toward housing.
 Even though monthly housing costs are highest for renters, the median income was double most of the other college towns we analyzed.
 Because of these reasons, Rochester Hills is the most affordable housing option for renters.